Solidity and Smart Contracts

-Ethereum has a much more comprehensive fee system than other cryptocurrencies, since it supports not just basic transaction types but arbitrarily complex ones via its smart-contract execution.
+Ethereum has a much more comprehensive fee system than other cryptocurrencies, since it supports not just basic transaction types but arbitrarily complex ones via its smart-contracts.
 The fees are based on the computational and memory resources required to execute the smart contract.
-The Ethereum fee guide is posted here
+Consult the Ethereum fee guide for a more detailed explanation.

-Ethereum had a very successful presale and was the second-highest amount of money raised, at the time of its completion, among all crowdfunded projects recorded.
-Ethereum’s 42-day public crowdsale raised 31,591 Bitcoin, worth over $18 million at that time, although the Ethereum foundation ended up with a lower dollar value because of a subsequent drop in the price of Bitcoin before the foundation decided to sell their Bitcoin.
+On September 2nd, 2014 Ethereum’s 42-day public crowdsale ended.
+They raised 31,591 Bitcoin, worth over $18 million at that time of the sale’s close.
+However, the Ethereum foundation ended up with a lower dollar value because of a subsequent drop in the price of Bitcoin before the foundation decided to sell their Bitcoin.